LucasDelfino92/morrowindsharp/readme.md

 ### How much time will it take me to install all mods?

-Depends on how thorough you are about it.
-I guarantee it will take you far less time than to set up most other Morrowind guides, bar the most spartan ones.
+Depending on how thorough you are about it, you shouldn't take more than 4 hours to set up Morrowind#.

 ### How often is the guide updated?